19hours/sg-statutes/Acts/Prisons Act.md

 [8/2000]

-(5) For the purpose of this section, “auxiliary police officer” means a member of the Auxiliary Police Force established under section 12 of the Commercial and Industrial Security Corporation Act (Cap.
-47) or a member of an auxiliary police force established under any other written law.
+(5) For the purpose of this section, “auxiliary police officer” means a member of an auxiliary police force established under any other written law.

 [23A